 The developers of 701 Seventh Ave. in Manhattan’s Times Square expect to have an agreement with a hotel company in the next 45 days that may pave the way for a new tower, one of the site’s owners said.

-The owners want a “W-type” name for the site, said Steven Witkoff, referring to Starwood Hotels & Resorts Worldwide Inc. (HOT)’s boutique brand.
+The owners want a “W-type” name for the site, said Steven Witkoff, referring to Starwood Hotels & Resorts Worldwide Inc. (HOT:US)’s boutique brand.
 He spoke today at a midtown Manhattan conference sponsored by the law firm Schulte Roth & Zabel LLP.

 “If we produce a hotel brand on top and get anywhere close to the leasing on this down below, the deal’s a screamer,” Witkoff said.
 “We’ll look a lot smarter than we probably are.”

 Times Square hotels have averaged 86.4 percent occupancy this year through September, according to data from Smith Travel Research Inc. in Hendersonville, Tennessee.
 That’s up from 83.1 percent a year earlier.